AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureDevAssociate.md

 ## Azure Blob Storage

+### Soft Delete

+The soft delete feature allows us to recover deleted blobs and their snapshots as well.

+This protection extends to blob data that is erased as the results of an overwrite.

+When data is deleted and soft delete is enabled, the data transitions into a soft delete state instead of being permanently deleted.

+The amount of time soft delete data is recoverable is configurable.

 ### Moving Blob items between containers

 1. Create a BlobServiceClient instance for each Storage Account that is involved in the blob item movement.